 Please note: Your organisation must evidence that you are working safely and adhering to government guidelines on COVID-19 virus.

 Please also note the continued availability of these grants is dependent on the progress of the fundraising appeal we are working alongside, which is supported by the National Emergencies Trust and a range of other donors, partners and donations from the general public.
-PHASE 2 includes funds awarded by the Department for Culture, Media and Sport (DCMS).

 Please read the important guidance on applying to this fund here.